martinda/martinda.github.io/_posts/2016-04-10-gradle-and-make-compared.md

 I'd like to compare Gradle to GNU Make.

-Here is an svg file:
+Here is an svg file, shold be below this line:

 ![Alt text](/images/square.svg)